alexrudnick/dissertation/BURNDOWN.md

   * SKIP how does this look for words with more examples, versus fewer?
   * DONE finish up analysis and writeup
   * DONE make charts & graphs
+  * DONE make sure we ran all windowbrown variants
+  * DONE report results for all windowbrown variants
+  * DONE edit text to reflect results for all windowbrown variants

 ## sequence
 CANCELED!!